Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 <script>
 (()=>{
 NodeList.prototype.push = function push(x){
-  // try the proper way first
-if(x instanceof Node){
+  // try the proper way first by appending to the parent element if(x instanceof Node){
   if(this[0]?.parentNode?.childNodes === this){
     this[0].parentNode.appendChild(x);